ahoxus/ahoxus.github.io/pages/securefree.md

 you can see the whole website source code (look at the bottom of every page). and it uses the most free license we have in this world today (agpl), meaning you, as a user of this website, because you read it on a computer, have full legal rights to see everything done behind the scenes.

 perhaps you, dear user, don't know what to do with it. it surely can become overwhelming. but someone, even automated tools, can look at it for you. and they already have done it. just search online for your own and you will see how this site offers the most secure connection you can have over http, with no need for extra complexity...

+man in the middle attack probably became the main argument used in favour of https. in many different flavours, going as far as injecting code in unsuspected machines to perform denial of service attacks. the supposed security offered by https against those threats can look like very real, but they only really add a level of complexity in the eternal "game" between legal and illegal activities created by law.

+if you want security of your data, you need to focus on one thing only: backup. have a backup plan for everything, including banks and government themselves. trust only in yourself.

+we offer zero risk by offering knowledge and transparency which can't get tampered because you have to devise your own logic and see for yourself if you can agree. simple.

 # marginal gains?